megpatakota/sustainability_agent/README.md

 An AI-powered document research and analysis tool that allows you to upload PDF documents and interact with them through a conversational interface.
 The system uses semantic search and AI agents to research documents and generate comprehensive reports.

+## Problem Statement

+Consulting workflows often require analyzing large, complex documents (such as Environmental Impact Assessment reports) that can span thousands of pages.
+Traditional keyword search and manual review are time-consuming and may miss relevant information scattered across different sections.

+**The Challenge:**
+- Consultants need to quickly find relevant information in large PDF documents
+- Information may be spread across multiple sections and pages
+- Manual review is slow and error-prone
+- Synthesizing findings into reports requires significant time and effort

+**The Solution:**
+This Research Agent automates the document research and synthesis process by:
+- Using semantic search to find relevant information based on meaning, not just keywords
+- Leveraging AI agents to perform comprehensive research across the entire document
+- Automatically generating structured reports with citations
+- Providing an intuitive chat interface for natural language queries

+This solution was developed as a proof-of-concept for automating consulting workflows, specifically targeting EIA document analysis where consultants need to quickly identify risks, mitigation strategies, and compliance requirements.

 ## Overview

 This application provides a Streamlit-based web interface for document analysis.
 Upload a PDF, and the system will: